© Crown copyright 2020

 Disruption to training

-Because of illness, caring responsibilities, and operational disruption, apprentices may be unable to attend training, and training providers may be unable to deliver training, over the coming weeks or months.
+Because of illness, caring responsibilities and operational disruption, apprentices may be unable to attend training, and training providers may be unable to deliver training.
 This will create significant implications for apprentices and employers, as well as for training providers and EPAOs whose income may be disrupted.

-- for an individual, due to illness or self-isolation, or challenges in getting to their place of employment or location for training provision
+- For an individual, this might be necessary due to illness or self-isolation, or challenges in getting to their place of employment or location for training provision.

-- for an employer, due to a temporary need to redeploy apprentices to different roles
+- For an employer, this might be necessary due to a temporary need to redeploy apprentices to different roles.

-- for a training provider, due to challenges in providing training or assessment due to staff absences or closure of facilities
+- For a training provider, this might be necessary due to challenges in providing training or assessment due to staff absences or closure of facilities.

 Changing apprenticeship learning arrangements